CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/Lists/Remove/_index.md

 ---
 title: "Remove Item(s)"
 linkTitle: "Remove Item(s)"
-description: "Remove a single item or multiple items from a list."
+description: "Remove an item or multiple items from a list."
 ---